hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Specification

+1. Introduce a constant to represent an empty key.
+This will be used as part of the token and/or contract update calls to remove existing keys.

+2. Update all other areas of the SDK that make use of an empty key to use this new constant for consistency.

-Two possible approaches are presented using the JS SDK for demonstration using the HTS Token entity as an example.
+We use the JS SDK for demonstration using the HTS token entity as an example.
 The same approaches could be take for the `ContractUpdateTransaction`.

-### Option 1.
-Extend `TokenUpdateTransaction` to Support Removing Keys
+### Extend `TokenUpdateTransaction` to Support Removing Keys

-All these keys should be removable as part of a `TokenUpdateTransaction` if present on a Token:
+All these keys should be removable as part of a `TokenUpdateTransaction` if they are present on a Token:

 - Admin Key
 - Wipe Key